wearebraid/vueformulate.com/docs/guide/validation/README.md

 />
 ```
 <demo-validation-alphanumeric />

+### Bail

+Used to logically stop validation on the first subsequent validation error.
+More detailed documentation on the bail rule is under the [Stopping validation
+section](#stopping-validation).

 ### Before
 Checks if a date comes before another date.
 If no date argument is provided